-In this guide, we evaluate the approximate cost of a tire patch.
-We also look at all your tire repair options, so you can make the best decision for your circumstances.
+In this guide, I evaluate the approximate cost of a tire patch.
+I also look at all your tire repair options, so you can make the best decision for your circumstances.

 How Much Does A Tire Patch Cost?